Static vs Rotating Proxies: Which is Right for You?

 Which one should I use — rotating or static proxies?

-The choice between rotating and static proxies depends on your specific needs:
+The choice between static vs rotating proxies depends on your needs: static for consistency, rotating for flexibility and privacy.

 Rotating residential proxies are ideal for tasks like web scraping, botting, and bypassing restrictions.
 They offer enhanced anonymity and help avoid detection.